-This AC contains guidance for compliance with the Part 139 requirements for obstacle obstruction-limitation surfaces (OLS) at certificated aerodromes.
+This AC contains guidance for compliance with the Part 139 requirements for obstacle limitation surfaces at certificated aerodromes.
 The same guidance can be used by the operator of a non-certificated aerodrome to ensure that the use of the aerodrome is not affected by obstacles.

-Obstacle limitation surfaces OLS are specified in AC139-6, Aerodrome design requirements, (All Aeroplanes Conducting Air Transport Operations, All Aeroplanes above 5700 kg MCTOW) aeroplanes above 5700 kg MCTOW, and in AC139-7, Aerodrome design, aeroplanes at or below 5700 kg MCTOW.
-Aerodrome Standards and Requirements- Aeroplanes at or below 5700 kg MCTOW-Non Air Transport Operations.
+Obstacle limitation surfaces are specified in AC139-6, Aerodrome design requirements, (All Aeroplanes Conducting Air Transport Operations, All Aeroplanes above 5700 kg MCTOW), and in AC139-7, Aerodrome Standards and Requirements- Aeroplanes at or below 5700 kg MCTOW-Non Air Transport Operations.

-An instrument approach runway will also have established obstacle-free surfaces as a basis on which the instrument procedure was designed and the minima established.
+An instrument approach runway will also have established obstacle-free surfaces as a basis on which the instrument procedure was designed, and the minima established.
 For a precision approach runway, the maintenance of the obstacle-free surface is particularly critical, to protect the minimum descent altitude established, for the regularity of aircraft movements.

 This AC is not exhaustive in addressing the control of obstacles, particularly the wider spectrum of the ICAO PANS-OPS surfaces and obstruction charts.
 There are several publications available which address the control of obstacles, and the production of obstruction charts, in detail.
-They should be referred to by those who own aerodromes with precision approach runways.
+They should be referred to by those who operate aerodromes with precision approach runways.

-Here is a list of publications to which aerodrome operators you can referred for further information and guidance...:
+The list of publications which aerodrome operators can refer to for further information and guidance includes:

-- ICAO Annex 4, Aeronautical Charts - ICAO Doc 9137-AN/898 Airport Services Manual Part 6, Control of Obstacles - ICAO Doc 9137-AN/898 Airport Services Manual Part 8, Airport Operational Services - ICAO Doc 8168-OPS/611 PANS-OPS Volume 2 - ICAO Annex 14 Aerodromes Volume I Aerodrome Design and Operations

-ICAO Doc 9157, Aerodrome Design Manual - Part 6 - Frangibility.
+- ICAO Annex 4, Aeronautical Charts - ICAO Doc 9137-AN/898, Airport Services Manual Part 6, Control of Obstacles - ICAO Doc 9137-AN/898, Airport Services Manual Part 8, Airport Operational Services - ICAO Doc 8168-OPS/611 PANS-OPS, Volume 2 - ICAO Annex 14, Aerodromes Volume I Aerodrome Design and Operations - ICAO Doc 9157, Aerodrome Design Manual Part 6 Frangibility - CASA AC139-21, Visual segment surface: monitoring requirements and the reporting of obstacles - CAANZ Part 173, rule 173.201, Design, in Subpart D Design Criteria instrument flight procedure

-CHAPTER 1 - AERODROME OBSTACLE LIMITATION SURFACES (OLS)
+CHAPTER 1 - AERODROME OPERATIONAL SURFACES